SteveMacenski/spatio_temporal_voxel_layer/README.md

 `sudo rosdep init && rosdep update && rosdep install --from-paths src --ignore-src -r -y`

-If you are not familiar or cannot get rosdep to work, the dependencies and docs are listed below.

 ## Configuration and Running

 ### costmap_common_params.yaml